-If you no longer need to be registered with the GPhC, or if you are considering retirement, you can apply to have your details removed from the register.
+If you no longer need or want to be registered with the GPhC, you can apply to have your details removed from the register.

 This is called 'voluntary removal', and is free- just log in to your myGPhC account and complete a voluntary removal application.